andreasmolnardev/dashwise/README.md

 Grab the docker compose file (docker-compose.prod.yaml), edit env vars, pull, deploy.
 That's it.

 ## Configuration
-You can use the following environment variables:
+You can use the following environment variables for the main container:

 | Name | Required | Default Value | Description |
 | --- | --- | --- | --- |